ooni/oohttp/README.md

 ## Motivation and maintenance

-This package exists because we need it at [OONI](https://github.com/ooni) to simplify our job of testing URLs using specific TLS Client Hellos.
+This package exists because we need it at [OONI](https://github.com/ooni) to simplify testing URLs using specific TLS Client Hello messages.
 We will continue to keep it up to date as long as it serves our goals.

 ## Usage and limitations